Soka Gakkai International

 Nichiren’s emphasis on kosen-rufu also reflected his understanding of the nature of the times in which he lived.
 It was widely believed that history had entered the period of the “Latter Day of the Law” (Jpn mappo).
 Said to start 2,000 years after Shakyamuni Buddha’s passing (thus the injunction “in the fifth five hundred years after my death”), it was predicted that this would be a period of degeneracy, in which the Buddha’s teachings would lose their power to save people.
 Calculations by Japanese Buddhists had put the start of the Latter Day of the Law at 1052, and the arrival of this dread age was greeted with widespread anxiety.

-related article Lotus Sutra The Lotus Sutra is widely regarded as one of the most important and influential sutras, or sacred scriptures, of Buddhism.
+related article Rissho Ankoku—Securing Peace for the People Rissho Ankoku Ron -- Securing Peace for the People -- is Nichiren's most important treatise.
+It was written in 1260 and presented to the political leaders of the day.
 The degenerate nature of the age and the failure of the Buddhist law seemed to be confirmed by events.
 In 1221, for example, a year before Nichiren’s birth, a cloistered emperor had tried to overthrow the samurai-dominated government, enlisting the established Buddhist sects to pray for victory.
 He was easily defeated and spent the rest of his life in exile.
 In the popular imagination, this represented an unthinkable defeat for the secular authority of the emperor and the religious authority of official Buddhism.
 Violent natural disasters, political unrest, famine and plague continued to occur throughout Nichiren’s life, providing a backdrop to the development of his thinking.

 However, unlike many of his contemporaries, Nichiren did not regard the Latter Day as a time of resignation to inevitable suffering.
 He focused instead on those passages in the sutras predicting that the Latter Day would be the time when Buddhism would be revived in new form, and would spread widely to benefit the people.
 In practical terms, he saw the Latter Day as an age in which happiness solely for oneself was no longer a viable option.
 The only path to happiness, in his view, was one of actively challenging the root causes of unhappiness afflicting all people and the whole of society.